cantinilab/scPRINT/README.md

 ### install

 To start you will need to do:
+(I would really push you to use uv as it is so much faster for the installation!
+[Here, is how to install uv](https://docs.astral.sh/uv/getting-started/installation/)

 ```bash
 uv venv <env-name> --python 3.10 #scprint might work with python >3.10, but it is not tested